tq-bit/radunia/documentation/docs/index.md

 ### Darkmode

-Radunia has a class-based darkmode which can be toggled by the `QThemeButton` Component.
-The `:root.dark-mode` pseudoelement is dynamically applied, based on whether the user has dark mode enabled or not.
+Radunia has a class-based darkmode which can be toggled by `QThemeButton`. `.dark-mode` is dynamically applied to the root - pseudoelement, based on whether or not the user has dark mode enabled.
+[Read more](./showcase/UI/themebutton.md)

 ### Template for css variables